ajh1143/ajh1143.github.io/_posts/2018-9-1-PySpark.md

 # Why is it useful?
 It's an optimized solution for very large data sets and processes that are too large and computationally expensive for a single machine or small set up.

+# Spark Jobs?
+A directed acyclic graph of procedural work flows.

+# Resilient Distributed Datasets
+Core data structure used in the Spark architecture.
+This is a fundamental reason for using Spark.
+RDD's allow the parallel operations to be performed, increasing the speed of the executions.

+# Resilient Distributed Datasets

 # Getting Started

 ## Spark Context